 Proper Optimization of Title tags and Meta descriptions

 The trouble is that many bloggers don’t follow Google’s guidelines for crafting the best possible title tag and Meta description.
 Why?
 Well, because it can be difficult.

 Correctly formatted title tags and Meta descriptions are essential for helping search engines understand a web page.
 If you get these wrong, not only will you not rank at all, but you might also get penalized for trying to trick Google into thinking that your post was something other than what it was.

 Titles and Meta descriptions should be as compelling as possible to lure readers in.
 That doesn’t mean you should stoop to clickbait, but it does mean that you should try to make your titles and Meta descriptions intriguing enough to draw people in.
 On some level, search engines care about how well-written your blog post is, and they want quality content if they’re going to return it in search results.

-So how do you craft the best title tag and Meta description?
+So how do you craft the best title tag and Me0ta description?
 Here are some guidelines:

 Keep titles under 60 characters: Although this isn’t an official rule, most SEO experts like to keep their title tags around 60 characters or less.